Popeye the Sailor (film series): Fleischer Studios

 Popeye made his film debut in Popeye the Sailor, a 1933 Betty Boop cartoon.
-Although Betty Boop has a small cameo appearance, the cartoon mostly introduces the main characters: Popeye's coming to rescue Olive Oyl after being kidnapped by Bluto.
+Although Betty has a small cameo appearance, the cartoon mostly introduces the main characters: Popeye's coming to rescue Olive Oyl after being kidnapped by Bluto.
 The triangle between Popeye, Olive and Bluto was set up from the beginning and soon became the template for most Popeye productions that would follow.
 The cartoon opens with a newspaper headline announcing Popeye as a movie star, reflecting the transition into film.
 I Yam What I Yam became the first entry in the regular Popeye the Sailor series.

 Thanks to the animated shorts, Popeye became even more of a sensation than he had been in comic strips.
-As Betty Boop gradually declined in quality as a result of Hays Code enforcement in 1934, Popeye became the studio's star character by 1936.
+As Betty Boop gradually declined in popularity as a result of Hays Code censorship undermining her characterization in 1934, Popeye became the studio's star character by 1936.
 Popeye began to sell more tickets and became the most popular cartoon character in the country in the 1930s, surpassing Mickey Mouse.
 Paramount added to Popeye's profile by sponsoring the "Popeye Club" as part of their Saturday matinée program, in competition with Mickey Mouse Clubs.
-Popeye cartoons, including a sing-along special entitled Let's Sing With Popeye, were a regular part of the weekly meetings.
+Popeye cartoons, including a sing-along special entitled Let's Sing with Popeye, were a regular part of the weekly meetings.
 For a 10-cent membership fee, club members were given a Popeye kazoo, a membership card, the chance to become elected as the Club's "Popeye" or "Olive Oyl", and the opportunity to win other gifts.
 Polls taken by theater owners proved Popeye more popular than Mickey, and Popeye upheld his position for the rest of the decade.